sindresorhus/capture-website/readme.md

 Capture a screenshot of the given `input` and save it to the given `outputFilePath`.

+Intermediate directories are created for you if they do not exist.

 Returns a `Promise<void>` that resolves when the screenshot is written.

 ### captureWebsite.buffer(input, options?)